 What is Ankle Arthroscopy?

-Ankle arthroscopy is a minimally invasive ankle surgical procedure.
-It uses a fiber-optic camera and small surgical tools to treat the ankle joint through small incisions.
-It’s a widely accepted procedure by most podiatric and foot and ankle surgeons.
-It’s performed for both the evaluation and treatment of several ankle conditions.
-Because it is a minimally invasive procedure, Arthroscopic surgery can have a quicker recovery time than traditional open surgery.
+Ankle arthroscopy is a minimally invasive ankle procedure.
+It is performed with a fiber-optic camera and small surgical tools.
+This allows for the treatment of the ankle joint through small incisions.
+It is widely accepted by most podiatric and foot and ankle surgeons.
+And it is performed for both the evaluation and treatment of several ankle conditions.
+Because it is a minimally invasive procedure, Arthroscopic surgery can have a quicker recovery time than traditional open surgical procedures.

 When is Arthroscopy Recommended?

 Ankle arthroscopy offers a minimally invasive way to perform ankle fusion.
-This is a common treatment for patients with ankle arthritis.
+In fact, this is a typical treatment for patients with ankle arthritis.

-Arthroscopy also allows the surgeon to determine whats causing ankle pain.
+Arthroscopy also allows the surgeon to determine what is causing ankle pain.

 Anterior Ankle Impingement

-Also known as an athlete’s ankle or footballer’s ankle.
+Anterior Ankle Impingement is also known as an athlete’s ankle or footballer’s ankle.
 This condition occurs when bone or soft tissue at the front of the ankle joint becomes inflamed.
-Resulting in ankle pain and swelling.
+So, this results in ankle pain and swelling.
 The ankle Arthroscopy procedure, however, is used to shave away inflamed tissues and bone spurs.

 Scar tissue forms within the ankle often after surgery.
 This often results in a painful and stiff joint.
-Arthroscopy is used to identify and remove scar tissue.
+However, arthroscopy is used in identifying and removing scar tissue.

 In a few words, a ligament is a band of tissue that connects bone to bone.
 Several ligaments in the ankle help keep it stable and enable movement.
 Arthroscopy is often used to repair torn ligaments.